Literacy at Ark Tindal Primary Academy

 An overview of our Curriculum for the year can be viewed by clicking on the following document:

-If you wish to find out any more information about the school curriculum, please ask a class teacher or contact the Academy Office.
+If you wish to find out any more information about the school curriculum, please ask a class teacher or contact the school office.